eight04/rollup-plugin-cjs-es/README.md

 foo.bar();
 ```

 With this method, it can first look into the `"foo"` module to check its export type, then generate the proxy module which maps named exports into a default export.
-However, if the required module `"foo"` uses named exports, it have to be converted into a single object then export the single object:
+However, if the required module `"foo"` uses named exports, it has to be converted into a single object:

 *commonjs-proxy:foo*
 ```js